compodoc/website/src/docs/getting-started.md

 Others developers of your team, or internet visitors for a public documentation, can easily understand the features of your application or library.

+# Version support

+Dated january 2025, Compodoc is compatible with Angular 19 and standalone components, with limitations on routing support.
+There is a work in progress to support standalone components routing for graph generation.

 # Open Source

 Compodoc is an open source effort from [Vincent Ogloblinsky](http://www.vincentogloblinsky.com).